 Google Ads has changed over the years but is still part of an essential suite of tools at your disposal to increase rankings for your local business.
 People who are on mobile devices close by and are searching for your business have a very high buying intent.
 Appearing high on those search engine results pages (SERPs) could lead to waves of new business.

 By combining this with SEO, you will have a definite advantage over competitors when targeting shoppers who are looking for products like yours in the area where they live.

 There are even more features on the menu for local paid search that Google has started offering, which could also boost your rankings for local searches by mobile devices.

 Google Search Console is what was once called Webmaster Tools.
 It allows users to check indexing status and optimize visibility of their websites.
 You can submit things like your sitemap to check for errors or broken links.
 You can also see what keyword searches on Google led to the site being favorably listed in the SERPs as well as the click-through rates of such listings among a host of other dashboard statistics.

 Paired with Google Analytics, it will be like having X-ray vision into your online presence.

 Building reviews for marketing your local business

 The trend in marketing for 2019 is that consumers are responding less to advertising and relying more on trusted sources to influence their purchase behavior.
-The way to take advantage of this is to start building reviews.
+The way to take advantage of this is to start building and managing your online reviews.